29-Year-Old Linebacker – Free Agent

 Sean Weatherspoon Contract Information:

-Signed a five-year contract with the Falcons in August of 2010.
+Signed a one-year contract with the Falcons in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Sean Weatherspoon – simply subscribe now.